Governor-General of Saint Lucia

 In general, the governor-general observes the conventions of the Westminster system and responsible government, maintaining political neutrality, and has to always act only on the advice of the prime minister.
 The governor-general also has a ceremonial role: hosting events at the official residence—Government House in the capital, Castries—and bestowing honours to individuals and groups who are contributing to Saint Lucia and to their communities.
 When travelling abroad, the governor-general is seen as the representative of Saint Lucia and its monarch.
 The governor-general is supported by a staff headed by the official secretary to the governor-general.

 Governors-general formally serve "at the monarch's pleasure".
-Since 1 November 2024, the governor-general has been Errol Charles.
+Since 1 August 2026, the acting governor-general has been Felix Finisterre.

 The office of the governor-general was created on 22 February 1979, when Saint Lucia gained independence from the United Kingdom as a sovereign state and an independent constitutional monarchy.
 Since then, seven individuals have served as governor-general.